toms20/MMMP_COG/Web/MMMP_COM/ReadMe.md

 <dl>
 <dt>Methods</dt>
 </dl>
-Create and new instance of the object
+Create a new instance of the object

         myCOMObject = new ArduinoCommunicationObject();